-If the developer is marketing the cooperative interests pursuant to Policy Statement 5 or 6, insert the rescission rights contained in those Policy Statements immediately after the statutory right of rescission.
+If the developer is marketing the leasehold units pursuant to Policy Statement 5 or 6, insert the rescission rights contained in those Policy Statements immediately after the statutory right of rescission.

 Describe any additional rescission rights applicable to the offering.